 Holly, Noel, Eve, Angel, Carol, Joseph, Mary….the suggestions were endless.
-Not that I asked any for baby name ideas and actually, the one thing Ric and I wanted to keep completely secret was the name.
+Not that I asked any for baby name ideas!
+The name is the one thing Ric and I wanted to keep completely secret was the name.
 We did with Lucas too.
-My response was usually along the lines of “We were thinking Jesus or Tinsel!”I have nothing against those that call their child something Christmas themed because they were born at the festive time but it wasn’t for us.
+My response was usually along the lines of “We were thinking Jesus or Tinsel!”I have nothing against those that call their child something Christmas themed.
+It just wasn’t for us.

 The thought of going into labour on Christmas day gives you anxiety.

 In my opinion, it’s got to be a bit shit having your birthday around Christmas, let alone ON Christmas Day!
 It got to the point where I nearly had to be pinned down if anyone else said

 No, no it wouldn’t.
 It wouldn’t because that baby will never get to celebrate his/her birthday properly every year.
 It wouldn’t because I have another child.
 A child who is excited for Santa coming and who I want to see open his presents.
 No it WOULDN’T because I missed my birthday and I’m not missing Christmas too!!!!
 (I had Lucas on my birthday) As you can tell,I was pretty furious about this!
 I was also highly emotional at the thought of missing Xmas Day with Lucas.
 People didn’t get it

 “Ah he won’t care, he’s be getting his baby sister”